World

 Share

-In reducing the sentence, the court considered that Shala did not hold a commanding role during the murder and that the initial 18-year was “out of reasonable proportion to comparable cases.”
+In reducing the sentence, the court considered that Shala did not hold a commanding role during the murder and that the initial 18-year term was “out of reasonable proportion to comparable cases.”

 Special Prosecutor Kimberly West welcomed the judgment, stating that it “reinforces the rule of law and contributes to achieving accountability for serious crimes and justice for Mr. Shala’s victims.”

-The Kosovo Specialist Chambers, established in 2015, are part of Kosovo’s judicial system but are located in the and staffed by international judges and lawyers.
-They were up to handle cases under Kosovo law against fighters of the KLA.
+The Kosovo Specialist Chambers, established in 2015, are part of Kosovo’s judicial system but are located in the Netherlands and staffed by international judges and lawyers.
+They were set up to handle cases under Kosovo law against fighters of the KLA.

-The ruling has sparked discussions about the fairness and effectiveness of the Kosovo Specialist Chambers, with some critics questioning the court’s legitimacy and its focus on prosecuting KLA while Serbian perpetrators remain uncharged.
+The ruling has sparked discussions about the fairness and effectiveness of the Kosovo Specialist Chambers, with some critics questioning the court’s legitimacy and its focus on prosecuting KLA members while alleged Serbian perpetrators remain uncharged.

-Despite these debates, the court’s decision underscores the ongoing to seek justice for victims of the Kosovo conflict and to hold individuals accountable for war crimes committed during that period.
+Despite these debates, the court’s decision underscores the ongoing efforts to seek justice for victims of the Kosovo conflict and to hold individuals accountable for war crimes committed during that period.

 Share